OpenC2-org/openc2-org/README.md

 # OpenC2 Working Group

+The Open Command and Control Forum promotes the global development and adoption of the OpenC2 language and reference material.

-This site is used to share working group documents and provide a way to collaborate electronically.
-This site is closed to working group contributors only.
+This site is used to share documents and provide a way to collaborate electronically.

 The contents of this site are described as follows:
 - [Meetings](meetings)